 Post-master's degree students seeking cross-endorsement or licensure who only need one to five courses (3 to 15 credits) may apply for non-degree student status.
 Students who are interested in taking courses for professional development and are not seeking a degree may also apply for non-degree status.
 Courses taken under this designation cannot be applied toward a degree and students cannot apply for financial aid.
 Students may apply for this designation by using the following procedure:

-- Call the GSEAP office at 203-254-4250 to set up an appointment to meet with the Associate Dean.
+- Call the GSEAP office at 203-254-4250 to to be directed to the appropriate Program Chair or Director.

 - Complete the non-degree form in the dean's office and pay the $60 application fee, payable by cash or check.

-- After you have met with the Associate Dean and discussed prospective courses, the dean's office will process and approve the registration.
+- After you have met with the Program Chair or Director and discussed prospective courses, the dean's office will process and approve the registration.
 Registration is online.

 Note: Courses taken with this designation cannot be used toward a degree program.